A Probabilistic Choreography Language for PRISM: Introduction

-Through our contributions, we aim to provide a smooth workflow for modeling, analyzing, and verifying concurrent probabilistic systems, ultimately increasing their usability in various application domains.
+Through our contributions, we aim to provide a smooth workflow for modelling, analysing, and verifying concurrent probabilistic systems, ultimately increasing their usability in various application domains.
 In particular, by employing choreographies, we gain a clear and comprehensive view of the interactions occurring within the system, allowing us to discern the flow of processes and detect any potential sources of error in the modelling phase.